remipch/svg_chart/README.md

 ## Clusters

-Optional clusters can be created arround nodes.
+Optional clusters can be created arround nodes, edges or other clusters.

 ![Clusters](cluster_demo.svg)